BenJ3D/ChiaFarmAlert/README.md

 receiver_email = "recipient-email@gmail.com"
 ```

-5. Configure your Gmail account to allow SMTP access:
+5. Configure your Gmail account to allow SMTP access: (Your gmail address must have the two-step validation active)
 Go to your Google account settings and click on "Security" in the left-hand menu.
 Scroll down to "Less secure app access" and turn it on.
 Generate an app password by going to "Security" > "App passwords" and selecting "Mail" and your device.